hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

 It was a great experience working as a team of three for the first time, especially as we all had such different strengths and weaknesses (and indeed personalities and approaches!).
 Our 'team culture' was supportive and many of the challenges faced in Project 2 were much easier to overcome the second time around.

 Lastly, I had fun working with Django, especially using the 'baked in' functionality as compared to Express' more minimalist framework.
 I found it to be quick to pick up and I was a fan of the built-in admin app and auth features.
-Looking back, Python and Django seems somewhat 'alien' to me now, but I know that this project was great for my confidence, and has been a great foundation, putting me in a great place when I do revisit Python and Django in the future.
+Looking back, Python and Django seems somewhat 'alien' to me now, but I know that this project was great for my confidence, and has been a great foundation, putting me in a great place for when I revisit Python and Django in the future.

 Key learnings were as follows:
 - Git / GitHub repository setup and configuration are _extremely_ important.
 I got this wrong at the start of this project which meant that the structure and routines that I was used to for version control would not work as expected.
-This caused a lot of inital difficulty!
+This caused a lot of initial difficulty!
 By adapting my approach I was eventually able to find a way of working that overcame these difficulties.
 - Careful - and detailed - planning is key when working with SQL databases.
 'In-flight' changes to the ERD can cause a lot of headaches: it is much better to spend the time getting this right from 'day one' rather than spending more time making changes later on.
 - Migrations can be - for lack of a better term - a nightmare when things go wrong!
 This led to occasional instances where we would 'break' our database and have to try and resuscitate it.
-By the same token, `__pycache__` files caused us a lot of unneccessary drama: it was only later in the project that we realised that our `.gitignore` file was key to minimising conflicts (as opposed to manual deletions of problematic files - _not the right way of doing things_!).
+By the same token, `__pycache__` files caused us a lot of unnecessary drama: it was only later in the project that we realised that our `.gitignore` file was key to minimising conflicts (as opposed to manual deletions of problematic files - _not the right way of doing things_!).
 - Configuring back-end email is not easy!
 Making the decision to go in a different direction and invest time into other features was the right one.
 That said, I would love to go back and get this working in future!
 - User Profile models are a powerful and effective way of adding functionality to the built-in User model.
 I am very glad that I chose this approach rather than the alternatives!
 - Leveraging individual strengths and talents is a great way of getting the most out of everyone.
 We did a great job of supporting each other in this way, by focusing on areas where we were more comfortable, and seeking help in areas where we were less comfortable.